 N-Word Privileges: John doesn't have them (obviously) and Simon exploits this in an attempt to get him killed.
 To elaborate: for the first mission, he must go to Harlem, a predominantly black neighborhood, and wear a sandwich board saying "I Hate Niggers".
 Unsurprisingly, he's nearly killed.

 It should be noted that when they filmed this scene (in Harlem), the filmmakers did not make him wear a sign that said "I HATE NIGGERS".
-They had him read one that said "I HATE EVERYBODY", then altered it later, probably for the simple fact that the producers did not want to upset the Harlem residents.
-This actually benefited the movie when it was sold to networks; as the edited for content version could just use the un-edited takes.
+They had him wear one marked up for effects, then added that later, probably for the simple fact that the producers did not want to upset the Harlem residents.
+The "I HATE EVERYBODY" version was a simple addition when it was sold to networks; the edited for content version could theoretically use anything it wanted.

 The Nineties/Unintentional Period Piece: Payphones everywhere, the suggestion the bomber could set off a bomb with a beeper.
 The portable phone in the bomb briefcase was pretty cool for its time.